-C. Admissibility of Digital Evidence
+4.13.3 Admissibility of Digital Evidence

 To be admissible, there must be a showing that there is a reliable computer program that converted the digital evidence to something that a human can read.
 Computer records can be easily altered, and opposing parties may allege that computer records lack authenticity because they have been tampered with or changed after they were created.
 A few things can be done to reduce this possibility.
 For example, Windows® based computers associate certain file types with the software designed to create and read them so it is important to seize the computer software to show computer generated "associations" between particular file types and software.
-Having the program that creates the data goes a long way to prove the same program will accurately print it out.
+Having the program that creates the data is a substantial step in proving the same program will accurately print it out.
 Many software applications embed data regarding when a document was created and modified that identifies the computer on which this was done.
 Forensic experts should look for this data.

-The government can overcome the claim that the programs are unreliable by providing sufficient facts to warrant a finding that the records are trustworthy, and the defense is afforded an opportunity to inquire into the accuracy of those records.
+The government can overcome the claim that the programs are unreliable by providing sufficient facts to warrant a finding that the records are trustworthy.
+The defense is afforded an opportunity to inquire into the accuracy of those records.

-D. The Best Evidence Rule Requirement for an "Original"
+4.13.4 The Best Evidence Rule Requirement for an "Original"

 According to FRE 1001(d): "For electronically stored information, "original" means any printout - or other output readable by sight - if it accurately reflects the information."
 Thus, an accurate printout of computer data satisfies the Best Evidence Rule.
 Doe v.
 United States.

-E. Hearsay Issues
+4.13.5 Hearsay Issues

 Whether the hearsay rules apply depends on whether the document is one generated by a computer or contains statements of a human being.
 Documents created by humans that are stored on a computer are "statements" if the document is offered into evidence for the "truth of the matter asserted."
 (If the document is a statement of the defendant, it is excluded from the definition of hearsay.)
-You must still provide facts to prove it was the defendant's statement.
+The LEO must still provide facts to prove it was the defendant's statement.